-Odor is the biggest turn-off, but most sellers are a little like livestock farmers.
+Odor is the biggest turn-off and believe it or not most sellers are a little like livestock farmers.

 Livestock farmers who live on a farm do not notice the smells that come from the cattle pens and manure piles.
-Nothing seems unusual or unpleasant to them.
+Nothing about it seems unusual or unpleasant to them.

 When a stranger visits that farm they may be repulsed by the smell or find it almost unbearable.

 People who don’t smoke, may find a home with smoke odors repugnant and choose to find another home that doesn’t have a smoke odor.
 The same is true with pet odors.

 Bottom line is that we get used to certain smells or odors and don’t even notice them since we live with them every day.

 CHECK – Do you have any of these other “buyer turn-offs” ?